 The result is the BioAg range of natural fertilisers that incorporate high grade raw materials with low levels of contaminants, and deliver sustainable and long term sources of nutrient in an efficient manner.

-Or continue below for more information on the use of phosphate fertilisers in Australian farming and agricultural production.
+View our range of natural fertilisers or continue below for more information on the use of phosphate fertilisers in Australian farming and agricultural production.

 Why reactive phosphate rock?